Montana Hikers Get Horrific Surprise

 “The severed legs were found down a path, right off a road that’s so remote somebody just passing through town would not normally take and that’s why the sheriff suspects somebody in town knows something about this mystery.”

 We have to take a moment and contemplate the splendor of that paragraph.
 Ruling out the possibility the writer was having a stroke midway through writing it, that’s some pretty special prose.
-I personally got lost about halfway through, but I did get the impression it’s really unlikely anybody would ever find that bag.
+I personally got lost halfway through, but I did get the impression it’s really unlikely anybody would ever find that bag.
 Which leads us to the question: Who were the people who found the bag?

 I’m calling for the reopening of the case and a fresh look into who those people were…